-Case 1.-Mr. G., a merchant, married, 43 years of age, came under my care July 22, 1897, giving the following history: Although he had never been very rugged, he had never suffered from any disease except an attack of intermittent fever at the He has always suffered from constipation, and for three months has suffered from a throbbing pain in the region of the prostate gland.
-More force is required in voiding the urine and evacuating the bowels than formerly, causing a slight protrusion on each side in the vicinity of the inguinal canals,
+Case 1.-Mr. G., a merchant, married, 43 years of age, came under my care July 22, 1897, giving the following history: Although he had never been very rugged, he had never suffered from any disease except an attack of intermittent fever at the age of 16.
+He has always suffered from constipation, and for three months has suffered from a throbbing pain in the region of the prostate gland.
+More force is required in voiding the urine and evacuating the bowels than formerly, causing a slight protrusion on each side in the vicinity of the inguinal canals.

 Present condition: He is fairly well nourished, although he has lost twenty pounds during the past three months, which makes his present weight ten pounds below his average.
-The chest is well developed, heart and lungs normal, abdomen alightly scaphoid, slightly tender throughout but not resistant.
-Rectal examination shows large internal hemorrhoids, and a uniformly enlarged prostate gland which is tender upon pres sure.
-The temperature and pulse are normal, the urine has a specific gravity of 1024, is acid, contains a very slight trace of specially lettuce, berries and other uncooked fruits, are evacu-especially lettuce, berries and other uncooked fruits, are evacuated with the feces, as well as large masses of mucus.
-The patient is extremely nervous because he fears the presence of a carcinoma in the rectum.
-He has received careful internal and local treatment without benefit for several months.
-The enlargement and irritability of the prostate gland has constantly
+The chest is well developed, heart and lungs normal, abdomen slightly scaphoid, slightly tender throughout but not resistant.
+Rectal examination shows large internal hemorrhoids, and a uniformly enlarged prostate gland which is tender upon pres-The temperature and pulse are normal, the urine has a specific gravity of 1024, is acid, contains a very slight trace of albumin, but is otherwise normal.
+There is pain in the epi-gastric region, beginning half an hour after meals and con-tinuing for two to three hours.
+Portions of undigested food, especially lettuce, berries and other uncooked fruits, are evacuated with the feces, as well as large masses of mucus. patient is extremely nervous because he fears the presence of a carcinoma in the rectum.
+He has received careful internal and